procaffeinator/Analysis_of_gene_expression_data/ReadMe.txt

-Computational analysis on the gene expression data from the cancer genome atlas database.
+Computational analysis on the gene expression data from the cancer genome atlas database for various types of cancer.